The meeting place is on the corner of Turner Lane and High Street, Whiston. This is easily located, just around the corner from the Sitwell Arms pub.

 In the Winter months riders should have full length mudguards and preferably a mudguard flap - it helps to keep our kit clean!

-Our no-drop policy applies to every club ride so there will usually be a tool for the job amongst us somewhere and hands on deck to help out.
+There will usually be a tool for the job amongst us somewhere and hands on deck to help out.
 However, it's still wise to carry a toolkit of your own in case you have to head back home alone for any reason.

 Rules of the road

 Everyone on a club ride needs to take responsibility for the safety of others as well as for themselves.
 In order to ensure our rides remain safe as well as good fun, we ask all our members to follow some basic rules and standards of cycling etiquette.
 Below are some basic rules common to cyclists across the country.
-We have set them out as "Do's and Don'ts" as well as listing the main calls and signals to use when riding with the club.

 Please apply these rules when you are on rides with the club and, where others don't, politely inform them of the proper cycling etiquette we expect to see.